faace/aFrameByCode/README.md

 ## Add entities in function onInit
-Usually we add default entities in the onInit function when create a scene.
+Usually we add default entities in the onInit function when creating a scene.
 Of course, we can add entities at any time and anywhere, we can also add entities in a component.
 There are many ways to add entities to the scene or another entities.
 - add an entity in a simple way
 ```